 Mincemeat has been enjoyed since the middle ages.
 Traditional mincemeat was a sweet and savory dish containing a mixture of meat and fruit.
 The meat of choice was usually veal, lamb, or ground beef (minced beef).

-There’s nothing better than sitting in front of a fire with a delicious homemade mincemeat pie, a dollop of clotted cream, and a glass of eggnog.
-With some everyday pantry items and fresh fruits, you can make your own mincemeat in less than thirty minutes.
-Here’s what you’ll need…
+There’s nothing better than sitting in front of a fire with a delicious homemade mincemeat pie, a dollop of clotted cream, and a glass of Eggnog.
+With some everyday pantry items and fresh fruits, you can make your own real food version of mincemeat in less than thirty minutes.
+Here’s what you need:

 - Unsweetened Dried Mixed Fruit: My favorite dried fruits for mincemeat are currants, sultanas, cranberries, and golden raisins.
 Look for big juicy ones that will soak up all the flavor we’re going to drench them in.

 - Fresh Fruit: The fruits in this recipe are tart to balance the sweetness of the dried fruits and natural sugars.
 The recipe calls for a sharp Granny Smith Apple and a citrus kick from orange and lemon.
 The citrus fruits, in particular, double up as a healthier replacement for citrus peel, which is often loaded with sugar.

 - Nuts: Almonds add a lovely texture to the mincemeat.

 - Natural Sugars: Coconut sugar and maple syrup are used to sweeten the mincemeat.
 Coconut sugar is a great alternative to brown sugar and imparts a caramel flavor.
 And the maple syrup provides an amazing depth of flavor.